Editor’s note: This story was previously published in September 2019. It has since been updated and republished.

 The demand for biodiesel is tremendous.
 California, Texas, New York and seven other states bought 1.5 billion gallons of the stuff in 2018, up from 1.15 billion in 2016.

-To be clear, REGI has really struggled so far this year, losing more than 50%, but I believe it has got room to move into the $30s on rising demand.
+I believe REGI has got room to move into the $30s on rising demand.

 TPI Composites (TPIC)